-It would be easy to assume that people give up alcohol in order to lead healthier lives as it´s common knowledge that it´s not exactly good for you.
+It would be easy to assume that people give up alcohol in order to lead healthier lives as we´ve all seen what a hangover looks like and it´s not exactly pretty.

 Science is constantly changing its mind about the health effects of alcohol and it´s hard to know who to trust.
 It´s well-known that alcohol in large quantities can cause a plethora of diseases and long-term health conditions and have immediate effects in the form of a hangover, the colloquial word that makes alcohol poisoning seem less dangerous.

 However, some studies argue that a glass of red wine a day is good for you and that whisky can help with a cold.
 That a little bit of alcohol can relieve stress and help you relax.

 Nevertheless, most studies categorically state that the risks outweigh the benefits for all amounts of alcohol.
 Also, 70 years ago we were receiving scientific studies promoting cigarettes for their health benefits and who paid for those studies?
 Cigarette companies.
 So, I would be careful about believing anything that says alcohol can be good for you.

 But let´s be real.
 Only very few of us are giving up alcohol for the physical health benefits.

 Another potential reason that more and more people are choosing to ditch alcohol is the rise in knowledge and acceptance of mental health disorders which has given people the tools and awareness to be able to understand if their alcohol consumption has crossed the line into addiction.
 Additionally, there´s much more help available to those who seek it.
 Also, people are more aware that drinking can worsen other mental health disorders such as depression and anxiety.